obchodniuspech/Adresar/readme.md

 Aplikace adresář umožňuje základní správu kontaktů a je i základem pro kompletní administraci.

+## Struktura aplikace Adresář
+bootstrap/
+├── dist/
+│   ├── css/
+│   └── js/
+├── site/
+│   └──content/
+│      └── docs/
+│          └── 5.0/
+│              └── examples/
+├── js/
+└── scss/

+The scss/ and js/ are the source code for our CSS and JavaScript.
+The dist/ folder includes everything listed in the precompiled download section above.
+The site/docs/ folder includes the source code for our documentation, and examples/ of Bootstrap usage.
+Beyond that, any other included file provides support for packages, license information, and development.

 ## Uživatelské funkce Adresáře
 - zobrazení seznamu kontaktů
 - zobrazení detailu kontaktů v přehledu s možností prokliku na psaní e-mailu / vytáčení telefonu